Barbara and Richard Rosenberg Fellow Mr. Joseph Toltz

 Mr. Toltz is the author of several publications, including, “‘Dragged into the Dance’- The Role of Kraftwerk in the Development of Techno-funk: An Exploration of the Relationship between Kraftwerk and Afrika Bambaataa through the Works Planet Rock, Trans-Europe Express and Numbers” in Kraftwerk: Music Non-Stop (2010), “Illness” in Spirited Practices (2007), “Music, an Active Tool of Deception?: The Case of Brundibár in Terezín” in Context (2004), and “Peter Sculthorpe” in Siglo (1995).
 Mr. Toltz has presented his research at a variety of conferences and panels, including the international conference Music and Morality (University of London 2009); Aftermath (2010) – the first international conference on the Holocaust in Australia; and the 2008 and 2005 National Conferences of the Musicological Society of Australia.
 In addition, Mr. Toltz has won several awards and scholarships, including the Kath O’Neill Scholarship (2008), the Memorial Foundation for Jewish Culture Community Scholarship (2007) and the Australian Postgraduate Award (2006-2009).

-During his tenure at the Center, Mr. Toltz is researching musical experience and memory in Jewish Holocaust survivors.
-His research focuses on the place of music within testimony.
-In the 55 interviews he has undertaken with survivors, focus has been placed on musical experiences from childhood background through to times in ghettos, camps, in hiding, under false identity or in partisan groups.
-Mr. Toltz is approaching the topic of musical testimony through two specific Museum resources – examining the musical recordings attached to the Boder Collection and assessing the place of music within this early testimonial project; and specifically focusing on the musical experiences of Terezín survivors and the extensive archival holdings of the Museum.
+During his tenure at the Center, Mr. Toltz researched musical experience and memory in Jewish Holocaust survivors.
+His research focused on the place of music within testimony.
+In the 55 interviews he undertook with survivors, focus was placed on musical experiences from childhood background through to times in ghettos, camps, in hiding, under false identity or in partisan groups.
+Mr. Toltz approached the topic of musical testimony through two specific Museum resources – examining the musical recordings attached to the Boder Collection and assessing the place of music within this early testimonial project; and specifically focused on the musical experiences of Terezín survivors and the extensive archival holdings of the Museum.